 Hello!
-I hope your keeping super well and have implemented so of the nutrition, supplements and exercise recommendations from the previous modules into your life.
-AND of course are starting to feel better and notice improvements already — these are called ‘positive biomarkers’ and are a great indicator of progress, no matter how small.
-So be sure to keep an eye out for them. 😉
+I hope your keeping super well and have implemented some of the nutrition, supplements and exercise recommendations from the previous modules into your life already.
+AND of course are starting to feel better and notice improvements, these are called “positive biomarkers”, and are a great indicator of progress, no matter how small.
+So be sure to keep an eye out for them.
+They do take time. 😉

 I’m sure you are feeling overwhelmed but hopefully you made notes and are starting simply.
-Like, nutrition first, then supplements and then slowly start to add in exercise or increased movement.
+So, nutrition first, then supplements, and then slowly start to add in exercise or increased movement.

-Now module 3 is looking at a few different components.
+Now week 3 is looking at a few different components.
 These are important acknowledgements that play a part in thyroid health.
 For many people they fly under the radar.
 People either just don’t know or just don’t recognize how important it is to support these components for healthy functioning thyroid and all the benefits it yields.
-These components are; the gut and digestion, liver and circulation, adrenals and stress, and self care (you might think this is an odd place to add self care but it will be perfect once you read it). *sleep is another consideration which has not been added but important to remember and prioritize.
-Check out my podcasts on biohacking sleep!
+These components are; the gut and digestion, liver and circulation, adrenals and stress, and self care (you might think this is an odd place to add self care but it will be perfect once you read it). *Sleep is another BIG consideration which has not been added but important to remember and prioritize.
+Check out my podcasts and videos on biohacking sleep!

 So lets start!
 I apologize in advance that this module is quiet information heavy!
 I have tried to keep each component as small as possible without compromising on the important parts…so as not to ‘lose’ you in a sea of information. 🙂